dymmond/esmerald/docs/en/docs/responses.md

 ### Response

 Classic and generic `Response` that fits almost every single use case out there.
+It behaves like lilya `Response` by default.
+It has a special mode for `media_type="application/json"` (used by handlers) in which it behaves like `make_response` (encodes content).
+This special mode is required for encoding data like datetimes, ...

 ```python
 {!> ../../../docs_src/responses/response.py !}